 - 2 tsp cumin

-- 1 28 oz tomatoes fire roasted if you can get them
+- 1 28 oz can tomatoes with their juices.
+Fire roasted if you can get them

 - 2 tbsp cider vinegar